rapidjs-org/testing/README.md

 #### Difference Helper

-Whether or not a test case is successful depends on the difference computed from the actual and expected expression evaluations. rJS Test does not simply implement a method that checks for contextual equality, but combines display values filtering with an implicit equality check.
+Whether or not a test case is successful depends on the difference computed from the actual and expected expression evaluations through `getDifference()`. rJS Test does not simply implement a method that checks for contextual equality, but combines display values filtering with an implicit equality check.
 The difference is hence not (necessarily) the mathematical difference operation, but a production of the actual and expected value to print in case they do not match.
 Precisely speaking, a test case fails if the partially returned difference values (`.actual` or `.expected`) are not equal (`===`) or at least one is not empty.
 Emptiness is moreover defined as any value that is `undefined`, `null` or an empty object `{}` (has no abstract properties).
 By default, the entire values are reflected in case they are not deep equal (non-strict).

 ## API